The Greatest Drive England to Australia Overland

 David had it finished in time to drive from Adelaide to Canberra to be a feature in the 1988 Bicentennial National Rally.

 I have commenced adding to the “Sundowner 24’s” additional equipment from photos of the car early in its 1927 journey.
 Later photos, if carefully studied, show the Bean shed much of its original self on the hard drive across the world.
 Mudguards, bumper bar, engine side panels and several minor parts probably still are laying in the deserts or jungles alongside Birtle’s path.
-No doubt his beaut kangaroo radiator mascot was stolen before he got out of Europe.

 To date I have fitted period spotlights to match the originals and reshaped a vintage bumper bar to replicate the 1927 Bean style.
+Toolbox, jack and an original Dead Ezi tyre pump have been mounted.

 A folding roof from a 1925 vehicle is being modified to match Birtles design to fit the “Sundowner 24”.
 The main change is reducing the top bows from an originally cosy width of 4′ 6″ (you can not use metric measurements on a 1923 British car) to a very squeezy 3′ wide.

-Period style sidelights have been fitted with orange bulbs to provide the compulsory modern turn signals.
+Identical period Lucas sidelights have been fitted with orange bulbs to provide the compulsory modern turn signals.
 As a sensible nod to modern safety awareness seat belts are being fitted.

 Below are photos in Brisbane with preparation underway.